Offcloud/offcloud-log/README.md

 - You can now download content from Turbobit in a more stable manner.

 ## Q3 2021
-- It is possible to download links to .m3u8 playlists hosted on any website
+- You can now download content from .m3u8 playlists, from any website or source.
-- Implemented support of fileName parameter in API requests where it is possible to specify a certain file name for a request
+- We improved our API with fileName parameter that allows you to specify a certain file name for a request.
-- Improved proxy servers for remote uploads
+- We upgraded our proxy servers to provide better speeds for remote uploads.
-- Improved security of the website to avoid excessive DDoS reqeusts and increase service speeds.
+- We improved the security of our web app to avoid DDoS attacks and increase the speed of our service.
-- Improved PDF converter
+- You can now convert any web page into a better PDF output.
-- Small UI fixes in the Table view
+- We resolved several issues on our user interface with the table vi ew.
-- Improved OneDrive for business uploader
+- We improved the stability of remote uploads to Microsoft OneDrive for Business.
-- Added support for FTPS uploads
+- You can now download content from FTPS sources.

 ## Q2 2021
 - We have updated our Chrome extension